 Fantasy Football Waiver Wire Sleepers for Week 6

-That's where these three fantasy football waiver wire sleepers for Week 6 can come into play.
+Here are three of the best fantasy football waiver wire sleepers for Week 6.

 Waiver Wire Sleepers Week 6